-Women hold around 22.9% of the positions on the Managing Boards of VIG insurance companies and around 11.6% of the Managing Board chairs are women.
-In VIG Holding, 40.0% of the Managing Board Members were female as of 31 December 2017 (since 1 February 2018: 50.0%).
-Elisabeth Stadler has been the head of the Group since 2016.
+Women hold around 24.1% of the positions on the Managing Boards of VIG insurance companies and around 17.9% of the Managing Board chairs are women.
+In VIG Holding, 50.0% of the Managing Board Members were women as of 31 December 2018.
+Elisabeth Stadler is the head of the Group.